 Both companies paid a lot of attention to safety (emergency brake), health (anti-vibration system), and preserving the environment (less fuel and emissions) while designing their new models.

-However, I saw an edge in the Rancher here, with chain brake and LowVib dampeners that just seemed to give me a more reassuring and more comfortable ride.
+However, I saw an edge in the Rancher here, with chain brake and LowVib dampeners that seemed to give me a more reassuring and comfortable ride.

 Winner: Husqvarna 455 Rancher

 The simple truth is – they are almost identical in design, with very few negligible differences.
-I did prefer the Rancher but choosing a power tool is a pretty personal decision.
+I preferred the Rancher, but choosing a power tool is a personal decision.

 So, unless you have been specifically looking for a particular feature, you will probably make a decision that also factors in price and availability.

 The verdict here is pretty similar too.
-The Rancher and Yard Boss aren’t far apart in price; however, a critical factor here is the availability.
+The Rancher and Farm Boss aren’t far apart in price; however, a critical factor here is availability.

-I’ve already made clear the fact that I don’t want to worry about visiting an official Stihl retailer any time I need support or space parts.
-I checked – the nearest official store is miles away!
+I’ve already made clear that I don’t want to worry about visiting an official Stihl retailer any time I need support or spare parts.
+So I checked – the nearest official store is miles away!

-The same applies to all the accessories you might ever need or want for the tool; with Husqvarna, you won’t need to worry about the availability and prices.
+The same applies to all the accessories you might need or want for the tool.
+With Husqvarna, you won’t need to worry about availability and prices.